TLBlur-SGX/tlblur/README.md

 1. `export LIBSGXSTEP="$PWD/sgx-step/libsgxstep/`
 2. `cd sgx-step/app/libjpeg`
+3. `source /opt/intel/sgxsdk/environment`
-3. Run `make all` to build the libjpeg enclave.
+4. Run `make clean all` to build the libjpeg enclave.
 Note: to ensure reproducibility of the attack, you can skip this step and use the existing binaries
-4. `cd attack`
+5. `cd attack`
-5. `cargo build --release`
+6. `cargo build --release`

 ## Usage instructions